HugCls/GHRM/README.md

 # GHRM

-2024-04-09: "Life is about not knowing and then doing something anyway." - Mark Manson
+2024-04-10: "It is best to begin at the beginning." - Amelia Earhart